nosound87/nextcloud-create_mass_user/README.md

 The account name will be the user's email

 ### Features
-- You can use the polish special charakcters in the user name (i.e. ą, ć, ę, ü, ö... etc.)
+- You can use the polish special characters in the user name (i.e. ą, ć, ę, ü, ö... etc.)

 ---------------------------
 Correct preparation of .csv file with a list of users.